kokocan12/git-commit-msg-validator/README.md

 Select mode what you will use. <br/>
 And enter types what you want to use.

+That's it.
-That's it, Entered types are inserted into package.json automatically.
+Entered types are inserted into package.json.
+And scripts, devDependencies, symbolic link of git hooks are created automatically.
 ```json
 {
   "name": "test",